 As a component of the Office of Student Affairs, the mission of the MSPHM is to empower students to become humanistic clinicians, scientists, leaders, and advocates.
 However, our programmatic activities are open to all members of NYU, which means that students, faculty, and staff from diverse departments often sit alongside one another in MSPHM seminars and events.
 This inter-professional format fosters personal and professional development for all involved with the program.

-This fall the Master Scholars Program in Humanistic Medicine (MSPHM) continues to offer innovative and interdisciplinary seminars exploring the intersections of medicine and the arts, humanities, and social sciences.
+This spring the Master Scholars Program in Humanistic Medicine (MSPHM) continues to offer innovative and interdisciplinary seminars exploring the intersections of medicine and the arts, humanities, and social sciences.
 Moderated by expert faculty, these seminars enable participants to pursue their creative and intellectual interests not necessarily covered in the core curriculum.
-CLICK HERE to view our exciting offerings for Fall 2013!
+View our exciting offerings for Spring 2014.